Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Again, the second stanza flows into the third and this tender, cooperative opening is complete with a repeat of 'Sweetness'.

 Here the reader experiences a shift in the mood.
 The honey exchange is over and the speaker now concentrates on the brood cells, where the grubs and larvae grow, where either workers or drones emerge.

-That strange question of a 14th line...gone is the honey, gone are the cells...there's only in idea of mahogany gone wrong.
-Mahogany is a hard wood used for the best furniture.
+That strange question of a 14th line...gone is the honey, gone are the cells...there's only an idea of mahogany gone wrong.
+Mahogany is a hardwood used for the best furniture.
 Beehives are made from the cheapest and lightest, often pine wood.